Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 ![sqsh signature in hexdump](http://i.imgur.com/GFaD38g.png)

-Since SquashFS does use signatures to delimit where the compressed data beings and ends, we probably won't have to trim the binary like we did with the kernel.
+Since the filesystem is very common and finding the right configuration is tedious work, somebody may have already written a script to automate the task.

-Since the filesystem is very common and the work to find the right configuration is tedious, let's see if anybody has already written a script for this.
 I came accross this
 [OSX-specific fork](https://github.com/cinquemb/firmware-mod-kit-osx)
 of the
 [Firmware Modification Kit](https://code.google.com/archive/p/firmware-mod-kit/),